-These Keto No Bake Cookies are so easy to make and the perfect low carb cookie when you’re craving something sweet.
-They have the classic taste of the popular peanut butter and chocolate cookies and are made with simple pantry ingredients and no oven required.
+These Keto No Bake Cookies are easy to make in less than 5 minutes and the perfect low carb cookie when you’re craving something sweet.
+They have the classic taste of the popular peanut butter and chocolate cookies and are made with just a few simple pantry ingredients with no oven required.

 Looking for an easy low carb cookie recipe?
-When it comes to the easiest keto cookie recipe, these peanut butter cookies, chocolate chip cookies and these low carb Keto No Bake Cookies are one of our favorites.
+When it comes to the easiest keto cookie recipe, these keto peanut butter cookies, keto chocolate chip cookies and low carb Keto No Bake Cookies are one of our favorites.

 - come together in a matter of minutes